David777-EUW/Champion-Concepts/Template.md

 You gain increased attack speed against marked targets.

 **Notes:**
-I didn't really know what to put here, so this ended being a fancy attack steroid.
+I honestly didn't know what to finish the kit with, so this ended being a fancy attack steroid.

 ### R: Lightning Echo
 *Passive:*